 iOS 13 or later: Go to Settings > [your name] > Find My.

 iOS 12 or earlier: Go to Settings > [your name] > iCloud > Find My iPhone.

 If you’re asked to sign in, enter your Apple ID.
 If you don’t have one, tap “Don’t have an Apple ID or forgot it?” and follow the instructions.

 If Find My iPhone is turned off, turn it on.

 Turn on any of the following:

-Enable Offline Finding: On iOS 13 or later, Offline Finding allows your device to be found even if it is not connected to a Wi-Fi or cellular network.
+Find My network (or Enable Offline Finding): On iOS 13 or later, the Find My network helps you find your device even if it’s not connected to a Wi-Fi or cellular network.

 Send Last Location: If your iPhone is lost or stolen and its battery charge level becomes critically low, its location is sent to Apple automatically.
 When you use Find My (or Find My iPhone) to locate that device, you see where it was before its battery ran out of charge.